Education for horses

 Here is a short list of some other books.
 I try to add a few volumes to my library

-every year, and might consult one or the other when wondering about the different
+every year, and might re-consult one or the other when needing a reminder for a different

-approaches I could take for a specific work with a horse or a rider.
-The authors
+approach I could take for a specific work with a horse or a rider.
+The authors that

-that inspire me the most though are Oliveira and L’Hotte.
-I hope that some of their
+inspire me the most though are Oliveira and L’Hotte.
+I hope that some of their great

 Général L’Hotte: “Questions équestres”, “Un officier de cavalerie”,